 Depending on the type and size of your food business, you will need a Food Control Plan or National Programme.

-For all the information you need to know about starting and operating a food business, go to Ministry of Primary Industries (MPI) website - My Food Rules page(external link)
+For all the information you need to know about starting and operating a food business, is on Ministry of Primary Industries (MPI) website My Food Rules

 If you're proposing a new food business, here's a guide to who you need to speak to in Council first.